 Every dog-handler team benefits from learning together!

 Additional classes may be added depending on instructor availability.
 If you have inquired or are a member, we will send you an email.
 When we know, you will know!
+The next set of classes will likely begin in March, 2023, after this set of classes is concluded.

 The SKOC offers classes in the disciplines of Conformation, Obedience, and Rally Obedience for puppies and adult dogs and their handlers.
 Classes are offered based on instructor availability, usually September through December and January through March.
 We look forward to seeing you at our classes!